Indications and Usage

-Testim® (testosterone gel) is indicated for testosterone replacement therapy in adult males for conditions associated with a deficiency or absence of endogenous testosterone:
+Testim® (testosterone gel) and testosterone gel are indicated for testosterone replacement therapy in adult males for conditions associated with a deficiency or absence of endogenous testosterone:

 Limitations of use:

-Safety and efficacy of Testim in males less than 18 years old have not been established.
+Safety and efficacy of Testim and testosterone gel in males less than 18 years old have not been established.

 Topical testosterone products may have different doses, strengths, or application instructions that may result in different systemic exposure.

 - Virilization has been reported in children who were secondarily exposed to testosterone gel.

 - Children should avoid contact with unwashed or unclothed application sites in men using testosterone gel.

 - Healthcare providers should advise patients to strictly adhere to recommended instructions for use.